 The next evening, Merissa was sitting in one of the comfortable chairs in the common room as she considered what to write to her parents.
 Her mother had written of her surprise when the golden owl had landed at the window and tapped on the window until she had opened it after seeing it holding a letter.
 Merissa considered and would give Ignatia a suggestion to perhaps deliver the letter a different way that would not draw attention.

 I hope this letter finds you well.
 I am doing well.

-It has been a week and only now have I had time to sit and write.
-I have been finding the classes to be intriguing.
-The professors do enjoy us writing down their every word.
-I have been learning to write with a quill instead of a pen.
-It has been a challenge as you can see.
-Perhaps soon I will be able to write neatly as I have learned to do with a pen.
+It has been two weeks and I have only now had time to sit and write.
+The classes are intriguing and the professors enjoy having us writing down their every word.
+I have been learning to write with a quill instead of a pen and it is challenging as you can see.
+Perhaps soon I will be able to write as neatly as I have learned to do so with a pen.

 The Head of the House has chosen a companion for me while I am at Hogwarts.
 I believe you would like her.
 Her name is Milly and she is very nice even if she watches me too closely.